AccumulateNetwork/accumulate/docs/protocol/Encoding.md

 ## Transactions and Accounts

-Transanctions and accounts have an implicit first field that denotes the transaction or account type, encoded as an unsigned varint.
+Transactions and accounts have an implicit first field that denotes the transaction or account type, encoded as an unsigned varint.

 ## Example